toptal/chewy/README.md

 * Bulk import everywhere.

   Chewy utilizes bulk ES API for full reindexing or index updates.
 Also it uses atomic updates concept.
 All the changed objects are collected inside the atomic block and index is updated once at the end of it with all the collected object.
-See `Chewy.atomic` for more details.
+See `Chewy.strategy(:atomic)` for more details.

 * Powerful querying DSL.